ES7/Introduction-to-LLMs/README.md

 **Code :-** **`4.3.
 Fine_Tuning.ipynb`**

 ## 5. Fine Tuning
 Writing a prompt is good to give a direction to the LLM but that won't be enough.
 Fine Tuning helps LLMs to work well on those data that it has not seen or not been trained on.
-With the help of fine tuning we can make enhance the LLM performance on our own private data.
+With the help of fine tuning we can enhance the performance of LLMs on our own private data.